aws/aws-eks-best-practices/content/security/docs/multiaccount.md

 # Multi Account Strategy

 AWS recommends using a [multi account strategy](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/organizing-your-aws-environment.html) and AWS organizations to help isolate and manage your business applications and data.
-There are [many benefits](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/benefits-of-using-multiple-aws-accounts.html) to using a multi account strategy.
+There are [many benefits](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/benefits-of-using-multiple-aws-accounts.html) to using a multi account strategy:

-There are many benefits to using a multi account strategy with EKS:

 + Increased AWS API service quotas.
 Quotas are applied to AWS accounts, and using multiple accounts for your workloads increases the overall quota available to your workloads.
 + Simpler Identity and Access Management (IAM) policies.
 Granting workloads and the operators that support them access to only their own AWS accounts means less time crafting fine-grained IAM policies to achieve the principle of least privilege.
-+ Improved Isolation.
++ Improved Isolation of AWS resources.
 By design, all resources provisioned within an account are logically isolated from resources provisioned in other accounts.
 This isolation boundary provides you with a way to limit the risks of an application-related issue, misconfiguration, or malicious actions.
 If an issue occurs within one account, impacts to workloads contained in other accounts can be either reduced or eliminated.
 + More benefits, as described in the [AWS Multi Account Strategy Whitepaper](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/benefits-of-using-multiple-aws-accounts.html#group-workloads-based-on-business-purpose-and-ownership)

 The following sections will explain how to implement a multi account strategy for your EKS workloads using either a centralized, or de-centralized EKS cluster approach.

 ## Planning for a Multi Workload Account Strategy for Multi Tenant Clusters

 In a multi account AWS strategy, resources that belong to a given workload such as S3 buckets, ElastiCache clusters and DynamoDB Tables are all created in an AWS account that contains all the resources for that workload.
-These are referred to as a workload account.
+These are referred to as a workload account, and the EKS cluster is deployed into an account referred to as the cluster account.
+Cluster accounts will be explored in the next section.
 Deploying resources into a dedicated workload account is similar to deploying kubernetes resources into a dedicated namespace.

 Workload accounts can then be further broken down by software development lifecycle or other requirements if appropriate.
 For example a given workload can have a production account, a development account, or accounts for hosting instances of that workload in a specific region.
 [More information](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/organizing-workload-oriented-ous.html) is available in this AWS whitepaper.